mtopircean/essential-oils/README.md

 ## Scope
 Essential oils application offers the user a simple Client Relationship Management and Product Management System.
-Application allows the user to enter/pull through a basic Python interface data into/from a Google Spraedsheet, update product data and maintain a search history database based on customer name.
+Application allows the user to enter/pull through a basic Python interface data into/from a Google Spreadsheet, update product data and maintain a search history database based on customer name.
 The true value of this application represents this exact functionality, the ability to store searches into a database, allocating them to a specific customer.
 This allows then the user to go back to their data and tailor their discussions in a way that maximizes the impact they can bring to address clients ailments.
 The ability to store the search as it happens is what it brings more value compared to using a simple spreadsheet.